Kunnaspe/e-plantShopping/README.md

-# Paradise Nursery
+# e-plantShopping

-Paradise Nursery is a React + Redux shopping experience for houseplants.
-Users can browse plants by category, add items to a cart, update quantities, remove items, and view totals.
+Paradise Nursery is the theme/company for this e-plantShopping React + Redux application.

 ## Features
 - Landing page with company name and “Get Started” button